-This is a sensitive visit given that Aung San Suu Kyi has called for a tourism boycott of Myanmar.
+This is a sensitive visit, given that Aung San Suu Kyi has called for a tourism boycott of Myanmar.
 We fly into Yangon on Thai Airways, use the buses and stay in local hostels to avoid feeding any money into the state system.
 It’s quiet and beautiful, with an astonishing number of temples and pagodas.
 The people are shy and happy to see us.
 There are road blocks on nearly every corner and checkpoints where we have to sign our names and give our passport details.
 This becomes tedious very quickly, so we begin to invent more and more ludicrous monikers: Mickey Mouse etc. No-one notices.

 It’s also a mad visit.
 I encountered Nick in Flores, Indonesia for one evening and we’ve agreed to meet in Bangkok and travel together.
 There are a few ups and downs.

-The early 19th-century Konbaung dynasty ruled over an area that included modern Myanmar and briefly controlled Manipur and Assam as well.
+- The early 19th-century Konbaung dynasty ruled over an area which included modern Myanmar and briefly controlled Manipur and Assam as well.
 But then the British East India Company seized control and the country became a British colony.
 After a brief Japanese occupation, Myanmar gained independence in 1948.
 Following a coup d'état in 1962, it became a military dictatorship under the Burma Socialist Programme Party.

 Yangon is most famously home to the huge gilded temple, the Shwedagon Paya, standing on a hill above the city.
 You can't miss it.
 It is is one of Buddhism’s most sacred sites, believed to contain relics of the four previous Buddhas.
 These include the staff of Kakusandha, the water filter of Koṇāgamana, a piece of the robe of Kassapa, and finally, eight strands of hair from the head of Gautama.